helium/HIP/0018-oracle-arb-fix.md

 ## Failed Burn

 * A user submits a token burn right after block 200 is forged.
 Oracle price at that time is $1 and the *maximum conversion price set is $1*.
-* At block 201, a new oracle price of $1.1.
+* At block 201, a new oracle price of $1.1 is established.
 * The token burn transaction is now invalid and will be dropped.
 It could theoretically be rebroadcast at a later time or the user could submit a new transaction with the same nonce to invalidate the transaction.

 ## Successful Burn